 n.
-Furniture, fixtures and equipment
+Property, furniture, fixtures and equipment

-Furniture, fixtures and equipment are measured at cost less accumulated depreciation and accumulated impairment loss.
+Property, furniture, fixtures and equipment are measured at cost less accumulated depreciation and accumulated impairment loss.
 Changes in the expected useful life are accounted for by changing the period or method, as appropriate, and treated as changes in accounting estimates.